delwink/libpatts/doc/build.md

 BUILD NOTES
 ===========

-pattsd is designed for *nix operating systems, and it is built using the GNU Build System.
+libpatts is designed for *nix operating systems, and it is built using the GNU Build System.

 To Build